Learning Abroad Center

 Term AbroadAmountApplication AvailableDeadline DateNotification Date

 Applications must be submitted by 11:59pm on the deadline date.
+Late applications will not be considered, so you are encouraged to submit your application well before the application deadline.
 Scholarship notification emails will be sent to all applicants' UMN email accounts 4-6 weeks after the deadline.

 Submit your application:

-Apply now for programs offered Fall Semester 2024 or Academic Year 2024-2025.
+Apply now for programs offered Winter Break 2027, Spring Break 2027, Spring Semester 2027, and Calendar Year 2027 (see eligible terms above).
 Select the 'UMN' option on the login page and log in using your UofM internet ID.